Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Filtered face sets

+We emphasize that morphisms between face sets are called face maps and that we keep the expression ``face operators'' for the maps $\partial_{i}$ or $\delta_{i}$.
 For basic properties of face sets and their relation with the more classical simplicial setting, we refer to the foundational paper \cite{MR0300281}, observing that the homotopy theory of face sets is the same as the homotopy theory of simplicial sets.

 \begin{example} The face set $\ob{\Delta}^n$ is defined as follows: $\ob{\Delta}^n_p$ is the set of injective order-preserving maps from $[p]$ to $[n]$.
 It has only one simplex of dimension $n$, denoted by $[\Delta^n]$.
 If $\ob{K}$ is a face set, there is a bijection between the set of elements $\sigma\in \ob{K}_n$ and the set of face maps, $\underline{\sigma}\colon \ob{\Delta}^n\to \ob{K}$, defined by $\underline{\sigma}(f)=\ob{K}(f)(\sigma)$.
 In the sequel, we do not make any distinction between $\underline{\sigma}\colon\ob{\Delta}^n\to \ob{K}$ and $\sigma\in\ob{K}_n$. \end{example}